jacobischwartz/wp-disable-post-type/README.md

 # wp-disable-post-type
-Snippet of code to disable default 'post
+Snippet of code to disable default 'post' content type in Wordpress